 Welcome to the Salopian Club.
 We are here to continue what we hope will be life-long links with the School and we aim to be a one-stop shop for Alumni information, careers, news, activities and sport.
-To read about the governance of the Club, please continue to read here.
+To find out what we're all about, please see here.
+In the meantime, to read about the governance of the Club, please continue to read below.

 The Club currently comprises about 8,000 past pupils and members of staff, many of whom have become national names in fields as varied as astronomy and satire.
 However, rather less well known but equally important is the tremendous sense of community that our Old Salopians have with one another and with the School.
 Despite a diverse range of ages, occupations and interests, the shared experience of years at Kingsland creates a great bond between them.

 The Salopian Club exists to enable that sense of community to flourish – helping members get or keep in touch, and to continue to support the School in many diverse ways.
 Social and sporting events take place throughout the year, many of them at Shrewsbury, but some are national and even international events.

 Our twice yearly magazine 'The Salopian' helps to keep Old Salopians in contact with and informed about their contemporaries, as well as keeping them in touch with progress and development at the School and email news updates are sent out bi-monthly by the Director.

 PDF COPY: The Salopian magazine is available in electronic (pdf) format.
 If you would prefer to receive your copy electronically, please email firstname.lastname@example.org.

 All those who have been educated at Shrewsbury School are eligible to be members of the Club - and become Life Members through subscription as part of the School fees.